Share via

 Title: Font Vendor Identification

-Microsoft maintains a registry of vendor IDs.
+A registry of vendor IDs is maintained by Microsoft.
 Registered IDs must be unique to a single vendor.
-Non-registered IDs can also be used, but are discouraged: vendors are strongly encouraged to register an ID to ensure that there are no conflicts between different vendors in use of a given ID, and that customers are able to find vendor contact information for a given font.
+Non-registered IDs may also be used, but are discouraged: vendors are strongly encouraged to register an ID to ensure that there are no conflicts between different vendors in use of a given ID, and that customers are able to find vendor contact information for a given font.
 This field can also be left blank (set to null, or a tag comprised of four space characters).

 All vendor IDs use the Tag data type, which is equivalent to a four-character string composed of a limited set of ASCII characters.
 For details regarding the Tag data type, see Data Types.
 By convention, only registered tags should be comprised of only uppercase letters (or space).